dvalters/dvalters.github.io/_posts/2016-12-23-ECMWF-data-in-WRF.markdown

 3. Land-sea mask.

 ## Downloading the data
 You'll be required to select which surface varibles you want to download, as well as which pressure levels, too.
 The land-sea mask is just a single file.
-Although probably not the most efficient method, I tend to just select all the surface variable for the surface data, (you don't actually need all of them to intiailise the model, but I find it easier to just download everything in case it's required later.)
+Although probably not the most efficient method, I tend to just select all the surface variables for the surface data, (you don't actually need all of them to intiailise the model, but I find it easier to just download everything in case it's required later).
 Once you've selected the date range, and varaibles of interest, you can proceed directly to the download by clicking the GRIB or netCDF download buttons.

 ### Downloading via Python script
 ECMWF have provided a very handy python API for downloading data without necessarily having to use the web interface, which can save time if you already know exactly which data fields you want.
 The details of the [Python API are here](https://software.ecmwf.int/wiki/display/WEBAPI/Access+ECMWF+Public+Datasets), it's well explained so I will only summarise here what you need to do: